History & Tradition

 Principals who have served after Sr. Clarissa were Sr. Leonard Connell, Sr. Lucian Reddington, Sr. Joseph Gabriel Welsh, Sr. Evangeline Conmey, Sr. Ignatius Brown, Sr. Sarita Gesler, Sr. Marie Elise Regan, Sr. Maria Thomas Harrington, Sr. Nora Clarke, Sr. Rosemaron Rynn, Sr. Nancy Marie Elder, and Sr. Anne Mary Smith.

-During the last 25 years, St. Agnes Catholic School has been accredited by the Middle States Association of Colleges and Schools.
+St. Agnes Catholic School has been accredited by AdvancED with Cognia.
 A kindergarten, a nursery/pre-school, and extended care program and a computer lab have been added.
 Also, a middle school approach was established for grades 6,7 & 8 and a parish school board was initiated.

-Of the 341 families presently enrolled in the school, many have relatives who previously attended.
+Of the 300+ families presently enrolled in the school, many have relatives who previously attended.
 Even after families move from the boundaries, they are willing to travel long distances to have their children continue at St. Agnes Catholic School.
 Some surrounding counties from which students are drawn include Anne Arundel, Carroll and Howard.
-The primary mode of transportation is car pooling and the remainder of students walk.
+The primary mode of transportation is car pooling.

 Over the years the school has come to be what is at great sacrifice to the parish, the teaching orders, and the parents.
 It prospers today from the continued sacrifices of our dedicated parents, teachers, and parishioners.
 One can only wish that Mother Josepha and Father Fealy could have lived to witness the fruits of their early struggle.